kkb75281/skapi-database-html-template/README.md

 - Seach post via hashtag
 - Fetching more data (Pagination)

+...All in a single HTML file - **welcome.html**

+Users must login to post and fetch uploaded photos.

 ## How To Run

 Download the project, unzip, and open the `index.html`.